sneha3799/Smart-wearables-for-visually-imapired-people-/README.md

 => The blind can't tell the person if there is an obstcle in which direction to move ahead.

 One cap in which a camera is there can be used to detect around 80 objects using pretrained YOLO (You Only Look Once) object detection model trained on Microsoft COCO Dataset.
+Cap concept has been converted to android app which can detect crowdy places.

 #Features -